nikitakapitan/modelcraft/README.md

 ## Quick Start

-You only need to launch it, select the model, select the dataset and hit the button ✅
+You only need to launch it, select the model, select the dataset and hit the button "SAVE✅"

 ### Prerequisites